drea-wichman/fenn/README.md

 This folder contains a complete set of GRC artifacts modeled on what a real Series B SaaS company would maintain: company brief, risk register, information security policy, access control policy, incident response plan, vendor risk assessment, and supporting documentation.

 All deliverables are original work.
-Fenn Agritech Ltd. is not based on any real organization.
+Fenn Agritech is not based on any real organization.
 Third-party vendor names referenced are real companies, but no affiliations, partnerships, or endorsements exist or are implied.

 ## Deliverables